-Objective title Unit ENGIE 2022 excl.
-Equans ENGIE 2021 excl.
-Equans including Equans 2030 target Development of action plans for industrial sites located in or near a biodiversity hotspot % 60 41 21 100 Introduction of ecological management of the Group's industrial sites, including nature-friendly maintenance of green spaces and zero phytosanitary products % 34 28 ND 100 and since 2008, FNE has been helping to establish contacts with local experts and to raise awareness of issues such as the application of the "avoid, reduce and offset" approach in France.
+Objective title Unit ENGIE 2023 ENGIE 2022 ENGIE 2021 2030 target Development of action plans for industrial sites located in or near a biodiversity hotspot, within a 15 km radius. % 62 60 41 100 Introduction of ecological management of the Group's industrial sites, including nature-friendly maintenance of green spaces and zero phytosanitary products % 58 34 28 100

+In pursuit of its commitment to biodiversity, the Group relies on the skills and expertise of its two historic partners: the French committee of the IUCN (International Union for Conservation of Nature) and France Nature Environnement (FNE).
+Since 2009, the French IUCN committee has been providing ENGIE with its expertise to further integrate biodiversity into its strategy, and since 2008, FNE has been helping to establish contacts with local experts and to raise awareness of issues such as the application of the "avoid, reduce and offset" approach in France.
 These partnerships are developed on a three-year basis.

-In pursuit of its commitment to biodiversity, the Group relies on the skills and expertise of its two partners: the French committee of the IUCN (International Union for Conservation of Nature) and France Nature Environnement Since 2009, the French IUCN committee has been providing ENGIE with its expertise to further integrate biodiversity into its strategy,
+Since 2022, these partnerships have seen the addition of a partnership with the Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) under the Proteus program.